 Your body will stop producing thyroid hormones so you should no longer have any distressing symptoms.

 Are there any alternatives to a total thyroidectomy?

 It is possible to remove only part of the gland so that you continue to produce some thyroid hormones and do not need to start taking thyroxine tablets.
-However, you may need further treatment.
+However, your thyroid gland may become overactive or underactive in the future, and you may need further treatment.